PdxCodeGuild/Full-Stack-Day-Class/practice/mini-capstone.md

 If you dive too deep on one task, your group might not finish.

 You can still work on all the deep cool stuff later!

+## 6. Readme

+Ensure that your mini-capstone repo has a `readme.md` that describes:

+1. A high-level description of what the project does
+1. How someone could clone and run it themselves
+1. Any future work